ThorStarlord/SAO-Tragedy-Deconstruction/99_Development_and_Ideas/03_ToDo_List.md

-## Route Expansion Tasks
+## Route Expansion & Review Tasks

-- Write and finalize overview for Route C (Erotic Fiction)
-- Write and finalize overview for Route D (Psychological Horror)
-- Write and finalize overview for Route E (Psychological Thriller)
-- Write and finalize overview for Route F (Tragedy)
+- [ ] Review which route overviews (C, D, E, F) are already written; write or finalize any that are missing
+- [ ] Edit and refine existing route overviews as needed
-- Design key story beats and scenes for Routes C, D, E, F
+- [ ] Design key story beats and scenes for any incomplete routes (C, D, E, F)
-- Create dialogue/script folders and initial scripts for new routes
+- [ ] Create dialogue/script folders and initial scripts for any routes that do not already have them
-- Update shared documents and summaries to reflect all six routes
+- [ ] Update shared documents and summaries to reflect all six routes
+- [ ] Playtest or review the narrative flow of all routes once initial scripts are drafted

+## Future/Optional Tasks
+- [ ] Add or update character bios, glossary, or mechanics documentation as needed